kaiekaie/rustbase/README.md

 - User authentication: users can sign up, log in, and reset their passwords.
 - Real-time database: data is stored and synchronized in real-time between clients and the server.
-- Cloud messaging: push notifications can be sent to clients using the platform.

 ## Technology Stack

 - Rust: the main programming language used to develop the platform.
 - MongoDB: the database used to store data.
 - Rocket: a web framework for Rust used to handle HTTP requests.
-- Tera: a template engine used to generate HTML pages.
 - WebSocket: a protocol used to enable real-time communication between clients and the server.

 ## Installation